• Skip to primary navigation

 The Hilton is three and a half miles from Sixfields.
 The hotel has a restaurant, a bar, a health club with an indoor pool, a garden, a conference space, free parking and free Wi-Fi in the reception.
 More details.

-Pubs & Bars Near Sixfields Stadium
+Pubs and Bars Near Sixfields Stadium

 It’s slim pickings close to the ground, but Northampton itself has some cracking little pubs.
 Take your pick from the below: